 Ban the Box Initiatives: How They Affect Your Company

-As of January 1, 2018, California became the 10th state to enact ban-the-box laws for both private employers, as well as public.
+As of January 1, 2018, California became the 10th state to enact ban-the-box laws for both private employers and the public.
 In the other 40 states, some jurisdictions have simply mandated that employers can't consider convictions or criminal history until later in the hiring process.
 Under the Fair Chance Act, these laws give applicants a fair opportunity to be considered for a job by preventing employers from excluding applicants with a criminal history from the beginning of the hiring process.
 By eliminating questions regarding criminal history from the application, employers instead are encouraged to choose a candidate based on their first impression, qualifications, and skills for the job.

 What is Ban the Box?

-Ban-the-box laws refer to removing the box that appears on job applications requesting you to check if you’ve ever been convicted of a crime, incarcerated or sometimes even arrested.
+Ban-the-box laws refer to removing the box that appears on job applications requesting you to check if you’ve ever been convicted of a crime, incarcerated, or sometimes even arrested.
 This one question often is a major factor in determining whether or not an employee is given an opportunity to move forward with a job application.
 Most employers who see that the box has been checked exclude the candidate from proceeding further.
-Ban-the-box laws provide guidance to employers, ensures the appropriate use of background check information, and delays the examination of criminal history so that all applicants are considered for employment.
+Ban-the-box laws provide guidance to employers, ensure the appropriate use of background check information, and delay the examination of criminal history so that all applicants are considered for employment.

 What Does This Mean for an Employer?

 Despite the common misconception, ban-the-box laws do not restrict employers from performing background checks.
-Instead, these laws effectively prevent employers from excluding an applicant based solely on their criminal history and restrict employers from including those questions until later in the hiring process.
+Instead, these laws effectively prevent employers from excluding applicants based solely on their criminal history and restrict employers from including those questions until later in the hiring process.

 Policies & Procedures

-With background check laws varying from state to state, DISA Global Solutions advise customers of the most recent changes and policies.
-DISA provides background check services for corporate, DOT, and consortium customers ensuring that the procedures remain compliant, especially for those working in safety-sensitive industries and positions.
+With background check laws varying from state to state, DISA Global Solutions advises customers of the most recent changes and policies.
+DISA provides background check services for corporate, DOT, and consortium customers, ensuring that the procedures remain compliant, especially for those working in safety-sensitive industries and positions.

-For more than 30 years, DISA has been a provider of workplace safety and compliance services.
-DISA helps companies make more informed staffing decisions by offering a broad array of industry-leading methodologies to make employee screening faster and more accurate.
-For more information about DISA call 1-800-752-6432 or email sales@disa.com.
+For more than 30 years, DISA has provided workplace safety and compliance services.
+DISA helps companies make more informed staffing decisions by offering a broad array of industry-leading methodologies for faster and more accurate employee screening.
+For more information about DISA, call 1-800-752-6432 or email sales@disa.com.

 Are you an employer and still have questions regarding employment screening?